cry0genic/cry0genic/README.md

 ## I'm currently an undergrad student at BITS Pilani!

 - 🌱 I’m currently learning [Rust](https://www.rust-lang.org/)!
-- ✨ I’ve moved on to explore product management, venture capitalism and consulting!
+- ✨ I’ve moved on to explore product management, venture capitalism, data research and consulting!
 - 🥅 2022 Goals: Buidl [PYOR](https://pyor.xyz/) | Explore Web3
 - ⚡ Fun fact: I love to write and play guitar.
 I'm also into anime and sports!
 - 📫 How to reach me: f20200630@pilani.bits-pilani.ac.in